DachiCoding/dachicoding.github.io/_posts/2015-10-25-Notes-on-preparing-technique-interview.markdown

 + **Data Structure and Algorithm:**
 <br>
-This is where most of your interview questiones will come from, you might have to spend a lot of time on it.
-DataS and algorithm topics includes:
+This is where most of your interview questiones will come from, you have to spend a decent amount of time on it.
+Data structure and algorithm topics includes:

 	1.Bits manipulation: Bitwise opeartions
 	2.Data type related: Math(number theory),String(String conversion, pattern matching)